src-d/guide/talent/onboarding/onboarding.md

 ### Accounts

 - From the first day you have access to source{d} Google Account, while receiving invitations to join the applications we are using:
 * Slack: the main communication channel we are using.
-Check at  https://github.com/src-d/guide/blob/master/communication/slack_channels.md for more information.
+Click [here](https://github.com/src-d/guide/blob/master/communication/slack_channels.md) for more information.
 * GitHub source{d}: you are added to our GitHub organization.
 The lead of your team is responsible to explain the repositories you need to be notified of and how to treat them.
 * Lever: it's a platform to support our hiring process.
 Everyone has access to it in order to be able to review and give feedback on candidates.
 * Kin HR: if you want to ask days off that's the right place to do it.
 Also, every month you will receive the invoice of your payment through the platform.
 * Google Calendar: here are hosted all the events.
 Give to our Office Manager access to your calendar in order to add the events to it.
 Make sure you check your calendar frequently.

-- The above are the main tools we are using, but the full list can be viewed at https://github.com/src-d/guide/blob/master/general/tools.md
+- The above are the main tools we are using, but we do have a full [list](https://github.com/src-d/guide/blob/master/general/tools.md).

 ### Welcome Talks